 Context Window

 A context window is the amount of text or information an AI model can consider at one time when generating responses.
 It's like the model's short-term memory - it can only work with what fits within this window.
-The size of this window determines how much background information the AI can remember during a conversation or task.

 Technically implemented through transformer architectures using attention mechanisms, where the context window size is determined by the maximum sequence length the model's positional encoding can handle.
-Larger context windows require more computational resources and sophisticated memory management.

 Real-World Example